act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 3

-This `strong` element has a `word-spacing` of `2.5px !important` (equals `0.15625em` ) which is below the permissible value, given the default pixel size is 16 pixels.
+This `strong` element has a `word-spacing` of `2.5px !important` (equals `0.15625em` ) which is below the recommended minimum, given the default pixel size is 16 pixels.

 ```html
 <html>